Creating Your Own L2 Rollup Testnet¶

 DEPLOY_CONFIG_PATH="./deploy-config/devnet.json" // config file

-forge script scripts/Deploy.s.sol:Deploy --private-key $GS_ADMIN_PRIVATE_KEY --broadcast --rpc-url $L1_RPC_URL --slow
+forge script scripts/Deploy.s.sol:Deploy --private-key $GS_ADMIN_PRIVATE_KEY --with-gas-price 1000000000 --broadcast --rpc-url $L1_RPC_URL --slow

 and Script failed